 Class III: Marked limitation

 Class IV: Angina occurs with any physical activity or at rest

 |Myocardial infarction (MI)||Prolonged severe anginal discomfort associated with myocardial necrosis.|

 |Unstable angina (UA)||Angina presenting as rest angina, severe new-onset angina (CCS class III or IV), or acceleration of previously diagnosed effort angina (to at least CCS class III).|

 |Acute coronary syndrome (ACS)||Any clinical presentation compatible with acute myocardial ischemia (encompassing MI and UA).|

 Chest pain may arise from cardiac, noncardiac, or psychogenic causes.
-Cardiovascular causes may be subdivided into ischemic ...
+Cardiovascular causes may be subdivided into ischemic and nonischemic ...